PlasticSCM/jiraplug/README.md

 for the Plastic SCM DevOps system.

 This is the source code used by the actual built-in Jira plug.
-Use it as a reference to build your own CI plug!
+Use it as a reference to build your own Issue Tracker plug!

 # Build
 The executable is built from .NET Framework code using the provided `src/jiraplug.sln`